Yesterday was a frustrating day. Extremely frustrating, quite frankly.

 I then clicked on Save File to name my file and activate the Autosave function on Word.

 Well, something happened.
-Not the something I wanted to happen, but the opposite of what I wanted to happen.
+Not something I wanted to happen, but the opposite of what I wanted to happen.

 The blue “spinny” thing that appears on a monitor when a program tries to obey a command but can’t proceed made its unwelcome appearance.
 The System Busy light on my PC’s monitor blinked brightly.
 A quiet but disturbing buzz went off in the background.
 My PC began to run in slow motion.